Patrick McCollum: Early life

-Ministerial Work
+Career

-H.E.
-Rev. Patrick McCollum was ordained in 1971 and has served as president of Our Lady of the Wells Church, a California Non-Profit Religious Corporation.
+McCollum was ordained in 1971 and has served as president of Our Lady of the Wells Church, a California non-profit religious corporation.
 He is a member of the Advisory Committee of the Peace Service Center in Katmandu, Nepal, and has sat on the National Advisory Council of American’s United for the Separation of Church and State for nearly two decades.
-In 2008, Reverend McCollum served as an Advisor to the United States Commission on Civil Rights on a special report to Congress and the President of the United States, outlining problems and solutions to religious discrimination in U.S. prisons.
+In 2008, McCollum served as an Advisor to the United States Commission on Civil Rights on a special report to Congress and the President of the United States, outlining problems and solutions to religious discrimination in U.S. prisons.

-In 2002 McCollum became the executive director of the National Correctional Chaplaincy Directors Association, and since 2004 also serves as the chaplaincy liaison for the American Academy of Religion.
+In 2002, McCollum became the executive director of the National Correctional Chaplaincy Directors Association, and since 2004, also serves as the chaplaincy liaison for the American Academy of Religion.

 He has served as the National Prison Chaplaincy Affairs Coordinator for the Lady Liberty League since 2001, and has served as the International Interfaith Ambassador for Circle Sanctuary since 2010.

-From 2005–2013 McCollum served as director of chaplaincy for Cherry Hill Seminary.
+From 2005–2013, McCollum served as director of chaplaincy for Cherry Hill Seminary.
 He has also served as co-founder and co-facilitator of the G-Card program for the American Academy of Religion.
 McCollum served on the Executive Council of the American Correctional Chaplains Association, and as the Minority Faith Issues chair.

-On February 5, 2008, Rev. McCollum testified before the U.S Commission on Civil Rights, and his remarks were widely quoted in the Commission's report entitled "Enforcing Religious Freedom in Prison".
+On February 5, 2008, McCollum testified before the U.S Commission on Civil Rights, and his remarks were widely quoted in the Commission's report entitled "Enforcing Religious Freedom in Prison".

-Parliament of the World’s Religions

 McCollum met and befriended Jane Goodall, the protector of the gorilla population in Gombi, Africa at the 2004 Parliament of the World’s Religions in Barcelona.
 Together they formed an alliance for ecological peace that now includes Goodall, H. H. Puja Swami Chidanand Saraswati, Vandana Shiva, and H. H. Amrta Suryananda Maha Rája.

-World Forum of Spiritual Culture

-In 2010 Rev. Patrick McCollum attended the first World Forum of Spiritual Culture in Astana, Kazakhstan.
+In 2010, McCollum attended the first World Forum of Spiritual Culture in Astana, Kazakhstan.
 The event drew spiritual luminaries from across the world.
 During the Forum, McCollum addressed the Kazakhstan Parliament on the subject of "World Peace and Creating a New Narrative for Humanity.

-Awakened World 2012

 McCollum was invited by the Board of Directors for the Association for Global New Thought (AGENT) to join the Dalai Lama’s International Peace Council and the Association for Global New Thought as a core group leader to help facilitate a world event in Rome, Italy, called Awakened World 2012.
 The event was attended by many political, religious and human rights leaders in the world.